mattmoore/scala-compiler-plugins/README.md

 # Scala 2 / Scala 3 Compiler Plugin Examples

-Examples of how to build Scala compiler plugins.
+Examples of how to build Scala compiler plugins for both Scala 2 and Scala 3.

+## Why would I write a compiler plugin?

+Compiler plugins allow you to extend the Scala programming language.

+You could enhance compile-time checking - for example, compile-time checking of division by zero, which is one of the examples contained in this project.
 Compile-time checking of code is a useful feature because it allows us to catch possible issues before we try to run the program.

-Scala does a lot of awesome checking at compile time, but there are some things it doesn't do (such as division by zero).
+Another reason might be extending the language with DSLs, or replacing existing code with different code - perhaps replacing placeholders with expanded functionality like automatic logging, or auto-generating code.

 ## A note on Scala 2 / Scala 3 Compatibility